TheTalentCat/website/_posts/2019/September/2019-9-19-How-To-Get-a-Six-Figure-Career:-Introduction.md

 _I wasn't that kind of cat either_.

 I didn't know what I wanted to do with my life for a long time.
 I envied the confidence of those folks who had it all figured out, but I didn't envy how monotonous their path would be.
 And then when the <a href="https://en.wikipedia.org/wiki/Job_losses_caused_by_the_Great_Recession">bottom dropped out of the economy in 2007-2010</a> for many of those folks, it turns out their secure path had risks after all.
 Corporate executives of big dollar companies<a href="https://www.theatlantic.com/business/archive/2012/05/its-golden-parachute-season/328115/"> will desert you in a heartbeat</a> and pay themselves a bonus in the process!

-When recession comes, stability is a mirage.
+When recession comes, your stability is a mirage.

 I passed on both paths.
 Instead, I carved out the path of the talent cat.
 A path not as risky as the entrepreneur, but not as predictable as a corporate ladder.